 Kia Sportage review - MPG, CO2 and running costs

-Sportage ranks as average for running costs and is predicted to hold its value well
+The Sportage offers average running costs, but is predicted to hold its value well

 The Sportage offers good value for money in the class thanks to strong equipment levels.
 Its seven-year, 100,000-mile warranty is not only the best in its segment, but also in the industry.
 Kia dealers offer fixed-price servicing packs for three and five years allowing owners to manage their budgets.

 For prospective owners aiming to keep costs down, the front-wheel drive models are the better bets – and in particular the models fitted with the 1.6-litre diesel mild hybrid engine.
 Steer clear of the all-wheel drive models as their economy is naturally worse and their CO2 emissions higher.
 Equally, those higher-spec models with bigger wheels will not return the best economy figures.

 Our experts predict that the Sportage will retain an average of around 47% of its value after three years and 36,000 miles come trade-in time.
 This compares favourably to more expensive rivals like the Peugeot 3008, which is expected to hold on to 39 to 45 per cent over the same period.